igncp/blueprints/js/bull/log.md

 This logs are in chronological order from bottom to top:

+- Read the `MIGRATION.md` guide which describes the few differences between v2 and v3.
+Also read the small file `/lib/backoff.js` and the related patterns and tests.

 - Tried to generate the same coverage locally.
 For that it is only necessary to use part of the `coveralls` script.
 After that added a new test for an uncovered part of the code for cases when passing file path handlers to `queue.progress`.

 - Read through `/lib/timer-manager.js` which exposes the `TimerManager` class that uses `setTimeout` and keeps tracks of multiple listeners.
 The timers or `TimerManager` don't seem to have any tests.
 Also overread the `/lib/process/child-pool` and `lib/process/sandbox` that are used from the `Queue`.